 Five generations ago, Harvey Hullinger was a doctor.
 His great-great grandson, David Hullinger, has been the first in his ancestral line to attend a higher education institution since then.
 He is now graduating from the master’s of educational leadership program in BYU’s David O. McKay School of Education and is anxious to make a difference in the lives of students.

-When Hullinger returned from his LDS mission, he tried his hand at his father’s business.
+When Hullinger returned from his mission for the Church of Jesus Christ of Latter-day Saints, he tried his hand at his father’s business.
 His father had become successful by mass producing and selling framed art to bookstores such as Deseret Book.

 “I tried it, but it just wasn’t for me.
 I didn’t enjoy it,” explained Hullinger.
 “When I realized I didn’t have the entrepreneurial spirit, I also realized that I would need to go to college if I wanted to make a decent living.”